-232.04.02 Foundation - Foundation excavation shall be carried down to the depths shown on the drawings or to such greater depths as the Ministry Representative may direct.
-In the case where rock, hardpan or other unyielding material is encountered, it shall be removed to a depth 300 mm below the design grade and backfilled in accordance with SS 232.04.04.
+232.04.02 Foundation - Foundation excavation shall be carried down to the depths shown on the Drawings or to such greater depths as the Ministry Representative may direct.
+In the case where rock, hardpan or other unyielding material is encountered, it shall be removed to a depth 300 mm below the design grade of the binwall footing and backfilled in accordance with SS 232.04.04.